alfar0x/alfar-linea/README.md

 </details>

 ## Modes
-There are several modes available for the account manager (script runner) to use (some of them are currently disabled but will be implemented in the near future):
+There are several modes available for the account manager (script runner) to use:
 - Job generator - the main script responsible for generating/executing transactions.
 - Checker - check your accounts analytics.
 - Eth returner - this script swaps all tokens used by the main script to ETH and removes all liquidity.
 It serves as a backup in case errors occur in jobs generator mode.